Bishop & Staff

 Diocesan Communications Director

-Lisa communicates stories of the Diocese of West Tennessee, oversees Safeguarding training and supports diocesan functions as needed.
-She serves as deacon at St. John the Baptist, Battle Creek, Tennessee, near Sewanee and has served as the Bishop’s Assistant and Director of Creative Ministries at St. Mary’s Cathedral.
-Previously, she and her husband, Bill, owned a digital design and production business.
-Together, they have three boys.
+Lisa communicates stories of the Diocese of West Tennessee, oversees Safeguarding training and supports many diocesan functions working with the Canon to the Ordinary and the Bishop.
+She serves as a priest at St. John the Baptist, Battle Creek, Tennessee, near Sewanee and has served as the Bishop’s Assistant and Director of Creative Ministries at St. Mary’s Cathedral.
+She and her husband, Bill, have three teenage boys.

-Among her duties, she pays the bills for The Diocese and sees that all the staff get paid.
+Among her duties, Carol pays the bills for The Diocese and sees that all the staff get paid.

 692 Poplar Avenue